How-to-Learn-to-Code/rclass_tidyverse/class_introduction/class_introduction.md

 Lets make a scatterplot of Sepal width vs Petal width.

 To do this we have to **map** the data onto the plot.
-Do do this we make an **aesthetic** (with `aes()`). **aesthetics** are parts of the plot that are **determined by the data**.
+To do this we make an **aesthetic** (with `aes()`). **aesthetics** are parts of the plot that are **determined by the data**.
 Here we say that we want to plot the `Sepal.Width` on the x-axis, and `Petal.Width` on the y-axis.